djjcast/sublime-ToggleMinimapOnScroll/README.md

 ## Settings

-ToggleMinimapOnScroll's settings are accessed via the Preferences->Package Settings->ToggleMinimapOnScroll menu.
+ToggleMinimapOnScroll's settings can be accessed via the Preferences->Package Settings->ToggleMinimapOnScroll menu.

 ToggleMinimapOnScroll is enabled by default.
 To disable it by default, set the following variable to false: